 There are several train and bus routes in Inverness that can be used to get to top destinations in the Highlands.

-Another popular tour from Inverness is an organized expedition to Loch Ness that includes transit, a boat ride, and visiting Urquhart Castle.
-It is possible to plan the trip on your own using the bus, but we priced it out and the tour was actually cheaper.
-Book it here!
+Another popular tour from Inverness is an organized expedition to Loch Ness.
+It includes transit, a boat ride, and visiting Urquhart Castle.
+Book it!

 What To Pack for Inverness

-Our final travel tips for Inverness, Scotland are all about what to pack in your backpack or suitcase for your trip!
-You can find more advice on our Packing Tips page.
-Need a packing checklist?
-Get your FREE Packing Checklist here!
+Our final travel tips for Inverness, Scotland are all about what to pack in your backpack or suitcase.
+You can find more hacks on our Packing Tips page.
+For now, grab your FREE Packing Checklist!

-Many of the top things to see and do in Inverness are outdoors, so make sure you pack the right shoes.
-We recommend shoes with a good sole, but are versatile enough for wearing around the city.
+Many of the top things to see and do in Inverness are outdoors, so make sure you pack The Right Travel Shoes.
+We recommend shoes with a good sole, but are versatile enough to wear around the city.

-Of course, if you plan on tackling some of the more intense hikes in the Highlands, you will want a pair of proper hiking boots.
+I wore my everyday sneakers that are comfortable on the trails and the streets.
+Kris prefers these trail shoes for treks and sightseeing.
+Of course, if you plan on tackling some of the more intense hikes in the Highlands, you will want a pair of proper boots.

 Scotland Weather Gear

 The weather in Inverness can be wild!
-It’s not uncommon to experience all four seasons in the span of just a few hours in Scotland – and bursts of rain are likely throughout the year.
+It’s not uncommon to experience all four seasons in the span of just a few hours in Scotland.

 Rather than letting a little rain keep you from enjoying the Inverness top attractions, we recommend packing a few items that will help keep you dry.
 A raincoat and good travel umbrella are two items that should absolutely make onto your packing list.

-Summertime travelers should also bring sunscreen, a favorite pair of sunglasses and a hat with a brim
+Summertime travelers should also bring sunscreen, a favorite pair of sunglasses and a hat with a brim.
+Insect repellent with picaridin to combat the mosquitos, midges and ticks – like this one – is useful, too.

 Travel Camera